-First H First Half (In millions) 2017 2016 Operating activities of discontinued operations \$ 21 \$ (100) Investing activities of discontinued operations (26) (3) Financing activities of discontinued operations (8) 2
+Year-to-Date (In millions) 2017 2016 Operating activities of discontinued operations \$ 10 \$(113) Investing activities of discontinued operations (76) (4) Financing activities of discontinued operations (8) 3

-The change in cash flows of discontinued operations in 2017 compared to 2016 reflects the impact of the sale of our European Business at the end of 2016.
+The change in operating cash flows of discontinued operations in 2017 compared to 2016 reflects the impact of the sale of our European Business at the end of 2016.
+The change in investing cash flows primarily reflect the payments in 2017 associated with the working capital adjustments related to the sale of our European Business, partially offset by funds received in 2017 from the sale of our South Korean business.